Akita Shoten

 Akita Publishing Co., Ltd. (株式会社秋田書店, Kabushiki-gaisha Akita Shoten) is a Japanese publishing company headquartered in Chiyoda, Tokyo.
-It was founded by Teio Akita on 10 August 1948.
-As of 2020, the company's president is Shigeru Higuchi.
+It was founded by Teio Akita in 1948.
+As of May 2023, the company's president is Shigeru Higuchi.
+The company is known for publishing the manga magazine Weekly Shōnen Champion, which serialized works such as Osamu Tezuka's Black Jack, Keisuke Itagaki's Baki the Grappler, and Shinji Mizushima's Dokaben.